-6. Prior to occupation of any dwelling hereby approved, details of the open space shall be submitted to and approved in writing by the local planning authority for the provision of on-site public open space.
-The plan must include details relating to the design, laying out and future arrangements for management and maintenance of the open space.
-The open space shall then be implemented and maintained as approved, unless otherwise agreed in writing with the local planning authority.
+6. No dwelling hereby approved shall be first occupied or used until details of the onsite public open space has been submitted to and approved in writing by the local planning authority.
+The submission must include details relating to the design, laying out and future arrangements for management and maintenance of the open space.
+The open space shall then be implemented and maintained as approved for the lifetime of the development.